GeekyAnts/nativebase-docs/versioned_docs/version-3.0.0-next.30/avatar.md

 title: Avatar
 ---

-The Avatar component is used to represent a user and it can display a profile picture, initials or a fallback icon.
+`Avatar` component is used to represent a user and it can display a profile picture, initials or a fallback icon.

 ## Import